 What Is Cold Exposure Therapy?

 Cold exposure therapy may have recently entered the popular wellness lexicon, but it’s not necessarily new.
 Athletes, biohackers, and our Nordic friends and colleagues have been exposing themselves to chilly temperatures for years.
-However, it’s risen in popularity in the past decade or so thanks to a consistent scientific research that validates its health benefits, as well as health experts such as Stanford’s Dr. Andrew Huberman praising the practice on their platforms
+However, it’s risen in popularity in the past decade or so thanks to consistent scientific research proving potential benefits, as well as frequent praise on popular platforms like the Huberman Lab Podcast.

 Member Tip: To track how cold plunging potentially affects your health metrics with Oura, tag “Cold Exposure” whenever you take an icy plunge and see if it impacts your longer-term Trends or personal Discoveries.